saprEMo/source_code/README.md

 #### WHAT SHOULD BE IN ALL THESE DIRECTORIES?
 ##### Absorption
-This directory should contain 2 sub-directories *MW* and *HOST_GAL*, the first for collecting information on the absorption in the Milky Way, the second for the absorption in the host galaxy.
+This directory should contain 2 sub-directories *MW* and *HOST_GAL*, for collecting information concerning respectively absorption in the Milky Way and absorption in the host galaxy.
 We only tested the Galactic absorption.
 In *MW*, there can be 2 further sub-directories *FILES* and *NH*.
 In the directorory *FILES*, add directly txt files with 2 columns:
 - 1st: center of the energy bin [keV];
 - 2nd: the trasmission coefficient. <br>